Examples of Protozoa with Detailed Characters & Pictures

 12. Stentors

-These protozoans are of different shapes and sizes with varying habitats.
+These protozoans are of different shapes and sizes and have varying habitats.
 Many of them are free-living, while others live as parasites.

 Because of the single-celled feature, they resemble bacteria.
 But unlike bacteria, they are eukaryotes and do not possess a cell wall.

-They perform all of their physiology, including reproduction, movement, and food collection, with that single cell.
+They perform all their physiology, including reproduction, movement, and food collection, with that single cell.

 Protozoa Examples Include